 Step 2: Shred Cooked Chicken

-Once your chicken has fully cooked, take it out of the crockpot.
-Once the chicken has cooled slightly, shred it and return it to the crockpot.
+Once your chicken has fully cooked, take it out of the crockpot to cool slightly, then shred and return it to the cookware.

 Step 3: Add Veggies to Crockpot